"Do we get to choose our own music?"

 “What kind of weddings do you have experience

-I have experience filming a variety of cultures and variations including Greek, Jewish, Lebanese, Catholic, Christian, Indian and Persian weddings as well as hybrids where some traditions from each are pulled into one ceremony.
-Having filmed over 120 weddings in my career I have yet to find a wedding that I wasn’t able to capture appropriately.
+I have experience filming wedding videos for a variety of cultures and variations including Greek, Jewish, Lebanese, Catholic, Christian, Indian and Persian weddings as well as hybrids where some traditions from each are pulled into one ceremony.
+Having filmed over 120 wedding videos in my career I have yet to find a wedding that I wasn’t able to capture appropriately.

 "What if my wedding isn’t local to Washington DC?"

 While the DC metro area is home to me, we can film anywhere domestically or internationally.
 Destination’s often come with unique set of challenges compared to local ones.
 Depending where your wedding is, will require specific planning to make sure the challenges are met appropriately.
 Destination events are often priced according to location and will be custom built on a number of factors that we’ll only know after further discussion.

 “Do you need to visit the venue prior to our